 Nicola trained as a civil and commercial mediator (Member of Society of Mediators) and is also co-founder of The Co-Parenting Clinic, a legal service set up to help separated parents agree their childcare arrangements without the need for adversarial family court proceedings.

 “I’m extremely passionate about the power of communication.
 Defusing conflict through dialogue and the mediation process is a force for good!
 I believe that by delivering bespoke, person-centred support and specialist child-focused guidance to separated parents, we encourage new perspectives on dealing with the difficulties of family transitions.”

-Steph is an accredited BACP therapist who works with children, adolescents, parents, adults and couples at her private practice in SW London.
-She has worked with children since 2005 and has extensive experience working in a Mediation Centre dealing with parents who are separating & divorcing.
-She provides a calm, safe and empathic space for all her clients and seeks to increase their self-awareness & self esteem, boosting confidence and helping them understand past influences.
+Steph is an accredited BACP therapist working with children, adolescents, parents, adults & couples at her private practice in SW London.
+She has worked with children since 2005 and has extensive experience working at a mediation service dealing with parents who are separating & divorcing.
+Providing a calm, safe and empathic space, she seeks to increase her clients self-awareness & self esteem, boosting confidence and helping them understand past influences.

 “I use a wholesome and organic approach tailored to the needs of all our clients”